 It’s 92 miles and about 5 hours from the park entrance to Kantishna, the end of the Park Road.
 Private vehicles aren’t permitted after Mile 15, so you’ll need to take either the hop-on, hop-off park shuttle bus or one of the tour buses.
 The summer bus tours begin as early as May 20th, and a 7-hour half-day tour will take you for the first 53 miles of the road.
 Full-day 13-hour bus tours covering the entire 92 miles of Denali Park Road begin June 8th.

-Bus trips into the park generally start at the Visitor Access Center.
+Bus trips into the park generally start at the Denali Bus Depot.
 Once you leave the bulk of development behind – the Alaska Railroad Depot, the new Murie Science and Learning Center – you’ll climb Government Hill.
 Look off to your left and you’ll see an expansive view that includes part of the Yanert Valley, which stretches through the Alaska Range.
 A tall railroad bridge spans Riley Creek.
 This is an often-photographed scene in August and September, when bright yellow and blue Alaska Railroad engines pull a line of railroad cars across that bridge, surrounded by gold foliage of Fall.

 At 6 million acres, Denali National Park is the third largest park in the United States.
 Alaska’s Gates of the Arctic National Park is a tad bigger and Wrangell St. Elias National Park and Preserve is the largest.